recommenders-team/recommenders/README.md

 To set up on your local machine:

-To install core utilities, CPU-based algorithms, and dependencies
+To install core utilities, CPU-based algorithms, and dependencies:

 1. Ensure software required for compilation is installed.
 On Linux this can be supported by adding build-essential dependencies:
 ```bash